Tired Business Men

 He wasn't credited anymore, but he still held the position of director-general when this film was made.
 He had resigned by the time the film was released.

 This credit probably appears in the film.
 Mack's real name was Robert A. (for Anthony) McGowan.
-Rob Stone's list credits only Mack as director, and identifies him as McGowan, Jr. His uncle, Robert F. McGowan, was on vacation during the filming of this short.
+The 1927 studio datebook credits only Mack as director, and identifies him as McGowan, Jr. His uncle, Robert F. McGowan, directed on Jan.
+19th and then went on a long vacation.
+The payroll summaries list both Mack and Oelze as assistant directors during this period.
+Maltin & Bann credit Oelze with the 'special effects wizardry.'

 Titles by H. M. Walker